alexey1607/scalyr-community/how-to-monitor-nginx-the-complete-guide.md

 The number of simultaneous connections (including client connections and upstream server connections) cannot exceed Nginx's limit on the maximum number of open files, configured using the `worker_rlimit_nofile` directive).
 By monitoring the number of open files relative to the limit, you have an idea of how much headroom your system has for additional connections.

   * **Monitor** the number of open file handles.
   * **Set an alert** when the number of open file handles reaches 70% of the `worker_rlimit_nofile` limit - this means it's time to increase the limit before it reaches capacity and connections are dropped.
-Tune this % as needed to minimize noisey alerts and to suit your deployment.
+Tune this % as needed to minimize noisy alerts and to suit your deployment.

 ### The Server